linuxgeeklol/PolanText/README.md

 # PolanText
 PolanText is a text editor designed to be funny.
+Polands in the Sky created it.